-Genetic screening identifies genes driving resistance with a guide RNA libraryDecember 23rd, 2013 in Genetics /
+Genetic screening identifies genes driving resistance with a guide RNA libraryDecember 23, 2013 in Medicine & Health / Genetics

 Researchers have developed a method to create a comprehensive library of mutations across all genes in the mouse genome.
 This library can be used to examine the role of every gene in different cell types.

 CRISPR technology uses the DNA-cutting enzyme Cas9, with the help of a guide RNA sequence, to find and modify genetic targets.
 Scientists can easily engineer multiple new guide RNAs using standard molecular biology techniques.
 This makes for a much faster and efficient method to modify the genome of any cell type in any species.